zygyz/romp/README.md

 ```
 One can replace `tcl` with `lmod` depending on which interpreter the system uses to manage modulefiles.

-3. Install gcc 7.4.0
+3. Install gcc a.b.c
 * Before installing using spack, it is important to make sure your system has a clean environment variable setting.
 This can be done by `printenv | grep PATH`.
 Then:
 ```
-spack install gcc@7.4.0
+spack install gcc@a.b.c
 ```
-4. Using gcc 7.4.0 for all builds
+4. Using gcc a.b.c for all builds
 * To ensure all packages are built using the same compiler, do the following steps:
   * After installation of gcc, you will find a directory in /path/to/spack/Modules/modules, suppose it is called system-arch.
-You can also find the gcc module in this direcotry, suppose it is called gcc-7.4.0-gcc-a.b.c-somehash Do the following steps:
+You can also find the gcc module in this direcotry, suppose it is called gcc-a.b.c-gcc-a.b.c-somehash Do the following steps:
 ```
 module use /path/to/spack/Modules/modules/system-arch
-module load gcc-7.4.0-gcc-a.b.c-somehash
+module load gcc-a.b.c-gcc-e.f.g-somehash
 ```
-  * Tell spack to add gcc7.4.0 into available compilers:
+  * Tell spack to add gcc a.b.c into available compilers:
 ```
 spack compiler find
 ```
-  * Tell spack to use gcc7.4.0 to build the rest of all software by editing $HOME/.spack/packages.yaml:
+  * Tell spack to use gcc a.b.c to build the rest of all software by editing $HOME/.spack/packages.yaml:
 ```
 packages:
   all:
-    compiler: [gcc@7.4.0]
+    compiler: [gcc@a.b.c]
 ```

 4. Install ROMP